fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 **Figure 14: The processing toolbox.**

-Finding the correct tool that is able to conduct the action I want to perform on my data is not always easy.
+Finding the correct tool that is able to conduct the action we want to perform on our data is not always easy.
 The best option is to directly know the name of the tool.
 This is similar to learning vocabulary in a foreign language.
 In case you know the name of the tool that you want to use, you can simply type in its name in the field marked with “1” in Figure 15.
 Alternatively, you can browse through the available tools by opening the menus in the “Processing Toolbox window”.
 Typically, the tools are sorted according to their input data type, that is there are separate tools for raster datasets and vector datasets.

 ![Figure 15: The processing toolbox.](Fig15_Tut5.png)

 **Figure 15: The processing toolbox.**

 You can find further tools including the most commonly applied ones in the main menu of QGIS where you can find the two menu sections called “Vector” and “ Raster” which contain plenty of options to process each datatype.
 It is highly recommended to also try out some of these tools and find out yourself what they are doing.
-In most cases there is also some further information given once the tool is started.
+In most cases there is also some further information given once the tool is started.

 The best way to learn to handle a GIS is to first learn the basics (for example using these Tutorials) but then also try out a lot on your own!
 Don’t be shy!